backgammon-java-ai/backg_java2012/README.txt

 ...Future Plans:
+[ ]Mark the dice that have been used.
+[ ]Do formal start procedure: Each player rolls one dice (one white, one black): high number goes first using those two rolls.
+(For tie, roll again.)
+[ ]Have some buttons on the screen to choose whether AI is white or black.
 [ ]supermegahappyscore cares that blots are on the bar, should care even more depending on where the blot got sent back from.
 (Did he lose a valuable point?)
 [ ]More than 2 players, square board (Julien idea).